electronstudio/raylib-python-cffi/README.md

     pip3 install raylib

-## Install from github
+## Option 2: Install from github (Raylib 3.5, Python 3.6 - 3.9, Linux, awaiting builds for other platforms)

 The version on Pypi may not always be up to date.
-If you want to test the very latest version, clone the git repo and make a symlink to the `raylib` directory in your current project directory.
+If you want to test the latest version, clone the git repo and make a symlink to the `raylib` directory in your current project directory.

-## Build from source
+## Option 3: Build from source (Raylib 3.5, all platforms)

-If you're a different version of Python, or a Linux with incompatible libraries then you can either *use the dynamic binding only* or else you will have to build from source.
+If you're using a platform we dont have binary builds for yet then you can either *use the dynamic binding only* or else you will have to build from source.
+If you do build on a new platform please submit your binaries as a PR.

+These instructions have been tested on Ubuntu 20.10.
+Mac should be very similar.
+Windows is probably different.

 Clone this repo including submodules so you get correct version of Raylib.